mta-solutions/fsharp-data-validation/README.md

 #### `refuteWithMany`

 The `refuteWithMany` operation takes a function with the signature `'A -> Result<'B, NonEmptyList<'F>>` where `'A` is the value being validated.
-The function either transforms the value into a different type, or gives back an error.
+The function either transforms the value into a different type or returns an error.
-If the result is `Error fs`, the failures are added to the result and validation ends.
+If the result is `Error fs`, the failures are added to the result, and validation ends.
 If the result is `Ok b`, validation continues with the new type.

 ```fsharp